clampz/scan_detection_daemon/README.md

 NMAP scan detection daemon
 =====================

-The scan detection daemon sniffs packets using a packet capture library (pcap), filtering out certain (60 byte packet len and < 24 byte tcp header len) packets (based on default NMAP scans, UDP or TCP [SYN, FIN, NULL, XMAS, MAMN]), pointed at the host (or a given) computer and logs information to files in ```/var/log/```.
+The scan detection daemon sniffs packets using a packet capture library ([libpcap](http://www.tcpdump.org/)), filtering out certain packets (with 60 byte total length and less than 25 byte tcp header length which was based on default NMAP scans, UDP or TCP [SYN, FIN, NULL, XMAS, MAMN]), pointed at the host (or a given) computer and logs information to files in ```/var/log/```.

 ***NOTE***: The author of this software has not optimized this design for elimination of false positives.
 A test for false positives was preformed while the target host is running a web server hosting a simple blogging website, this program's filtering mechanisms were found to be sufficient during this test.